no13bus/no13bus/README.md

 - 🔭 I’m a fullstack developer.
 I‘m currently working on Java, Typescript.
 - 🔨 I like create tools to make people's life enjoyable.
+You can check [here](https://bento.me/danieljia)
 - 📫 How to reach me: no13bus@gmail.com